Nursing Visa Sponsorship Jobs in New Mexico

 Which visa types are most common for nursing roles in New Mexico?

 Most internationally trained nurses working in New Mexico arrive on EB-3 immigrant visas sponsored by their employer through PERM labor certification.
-The H-1B is less common for nursing because most registered nurse roles do not meet the specialty occupation threshold, though certain advanced practice roles such as nurse practitioners may qualify.
+The H-1B visa is less common for nursing because most registered nurse roles do not meet the specialty occupation threshold, though certain advanced practice roles such as nurse practitioners may qualify.
 Some nurses also enter on TN visas if they hold Canadian or Mexican citizenship.

 Which cities in New Mexico have the most nursing sponsorship jobs?